 There are fishing guides throughout the state who specialize in leading people to walleyes.
 Some of them include shore lunches in their packages, which involves the guide cooking the fish their clients catch.
 These services make it possible for anglers to catch their fish and eat them just minutes or hours later.
-Not every guide offers a shore lunch option, but almost all of them will minimally clean the fish for you.
+Not every guide offers a shore lunch option, but almost all of them will clean the fish for you, at minimum.

 If hiring a guide isn’t in the cards or you’d rather give it a shot on your own, consider lakes such as Lake of the Woods, Leech, Mille Lacs, Minnetonka, Otter Tail, Sarah, Upper Red and Vermilion.
 All have robust walleye populations.

 Once caught, eating walleye is the reward for all of your hard work.
 Most people prefer to cook their own catch, but some restaurants in Minnesota will prepare the fish you’ve caught while you relax after a long pursuit.
 (Check with them before bringing in your fish since most want to do the filleting themselves).